mjrulesamrat/ckad-notes/README.md

 - Have bookmarks ready for complex example like configmap with volume, set env variable from configmap, use secret as volume, have all env from file etc.
 - Get used to setting Tolerations & NodeAffinity

+- securitycontext can be set at both pod level and the container level.
+Look for the details and apply the same.

 ```bash
 # decode the secret
 $ echo -n "encoded" | base64 --decode